tlswg/tls-record-limit/draft-ietf-tls-record-limit.md

 # Acknowledgments

-Thomas Pornin provided significant input to this document.
+Thomas Pornin and Hannes Tschofenig provided significant input to this document.